majidmvulle/transferto-exercise/README.md

 # transferto-exercise
-TransferTo: Senior Software Engineer - Technical Test
+TransferTo: Senior Software Engineer - Technical Test.
+See the requirements [PDF](./src/docs/TechnicalTest-Senior.pdf).

 ## Calcuco Calculator
 The calculator has the following features.